arkovia/acts/crimes-act.md

 #### Segment 8 - Slavery and Servitude
 Persons who enslave or force servitude of other persons are guilty of this offence
 ##### Definition
-Slavery is where the subject has no power and cannot leave their position
+Slavery is defined as a situation where a person or persons are forcefully kept in servitude to another person.

 #### Segment 9 - Corpses
 Indecent handling of corpses is an offence